-Direct Imaging is most well-known, but least effective way of finding exoplanets.
-This method involves direct visual observation via telescope with the aid of chronographs and thermal imaging.
-Direct imaging works better for locating exoplanets that exhibit a face-on orbit.
+Direct Imaging is the most popular but least effective way of finding exoplanets.
+This method involves direct visual observation via a telescope with chronographs and Thermal Imaging.
+Direct Imaging works better for locating exoplanets that exhibit a face-on orbit.
 A face-on orbit is an orbit parallel to the sky.
 A satellite that orbits the Earth directly above the equator has a face-on orbit.

-The Radial Velocity Method, also known as Doppler spectroscopy or the “wobble method” is used to discover new exoplanets by observing the shift in a star’s orbit due to the gravitational pull of its surrounding celestial bodies.
-Gravity from a small planet can affect the speed of a star and changes its spectral lines due to the Doppler effect.
+The Radial Velocity Method, also known as Doppler spectroscopy or the “wobble method,” is used to discover new exoplanets by observing the shift in a star’s orbit due to the gravitational pull surrounding celestial bodies.
+Gravity from a small planet can affect a star’s speed and change its spectral lines due to the Doppler effect.
 Modern spectrographs can measure a change in a star’s velocity to less than one mile per second.

-The Gravitational Microlensing Method depends on alignment between two stars were the closest of the two’s gravity acts as a lens to magnify the light of the farther star.
-When the closer star has an associated planet, the gravity of that planet enhances the effect.
-This technique is most useful when looking toward the center of the galaxy since there is a higher density of background stars.
+The Gravitational Microlensing Method depends on the alignment between two stars where the closest of the two’s gravity acts as a lens to magnify the light of the farther star.
+When the closer star has an associated planet, that planet’s gravity enhances the effect.
+This technique is most useful when looking toward the galaxy’s center since there is a higher density of background stars.

 Below is a list of a few stars with associated exoplanets.
 The next time you’re stargazing with that nice date, impress them with your exoplanetary knowledge!

 Pegasi 51– As earlier mentioned, this star hosts the first confirmed exoplanet.
 Look to the constellation Pegasus to view this beauty.